4d/docs/website/translated_docs/fr/Concepts/parameters.md

 > Declaring generic parameters can only be done with the [sequential syntax](#sequential-parameters).

 This command means that starting with the fourth parameter (included), the method can receive a variable number of parameters of text type.
 Les types de $1, $2 et $3 pourront être quelconques.
 En revanche, si vous utilisez $2 par indirection, le type utilisé sera le type générique.
-Thus, it will be of the data type text, even if for you it was, for instance, of the data type Real.
+Les types de $1, $2 et $3 pourront être quelconques.

 > The number in the declaration has to be a constant and not a variable.